etlbox/etlbox.website/doks_v1.8/content/recipes/transformations/filter-transformation.md

 ## Filter transformation with dynamic

-This examples shows how the `FilterTransformation` can be used with dynamic `ExpandoObject`.
+This examples shows how the `WhereTransformation` can be used with dynamic `ExpandoObject`.

 ```C#
 var source = new MemorySource();